LeaderPortfolio

 Early Life and Education

-Travis Cordell Kalanick was born on August 6, 1976, in Los Angeles, California.
-He grew up in Northridge, Los Angeles.
-His parents are Bonnie Renée Horowitz Kalanick and Donald Edward Kalanick.
-Bonnie worked in retail advertising, and Donald was a civil engineer.
-Kalanick attended Granada Hills Charter High School.
-He later studied computer engineering and business economics at the University of California, Los Angeles (UCLA).
-He was a member of Theta Xi fraternity.
-In 1998, he dropped out of UCLA to pursue full-time work at Scour, a multimedia search engine and peer-to-peer file-sharing service.
+Travis Cordell Kalanick was born in Los Angeles, California, on August 6, 1976.
+He developed an interest in computers at a young age and learned to code in middle school.
+Kalanick attended Granada Hills Charter High School and later studied computer engineering and business economics at the University of California, Los Angeles (UCLA).
+He was a member of the Theta Xi fraternity.
+In 1998, he dropped out of UCLA to work full-time at Scour Inc., a multimedia search engine.

 Rise to Success